Good Times Restaurants (NASDAQ:GTIM) Now Covered by StockNews.com

-StockNews.com started coverage on shares of Good Times Restaurants (NASDAQ:GTIM – Get Rating) in a research report released on Monday.
-The firm issued a strong-buy rating on the restaurant operator’s stock.
+Analysts at StockNews.com initiated coverage on shares of Good Times Restaurants (NASDAQ:GTIM – Get Rating) in a research report issued on Tuesday.
+The firm set a “strong-buy” rating on the restaurant operator’s stock.

-Hedge funds have recently bought and sold shares of the stock.
-Dorsey Wright & Associates bought a new position in Good Times Restaurants in the 4th quarter worth approximately $49,000.
-Dimensional Fund Advisors LP bought a new position in Good Times Restaurants in the 3rd quarter worth approximately $59,000.
-MTM Investment Management LLC bought a new position in Good Times Restaurants in the 4th quarter worth approximately $91,000.
-Covalent Partners LLC bought a new position in Good Times Restaurants in the 4th quarter worth approximately $197,000.
-Finally, Diligent Investors LLC bought a new stake in shares of Good Times Restaurants during the 4th quarter valued at $216,000.
+A number of institutional investors have recently bought and sold shares of GTIM.
+Dimensional Fund Advisors LP bought a new position in Good Times Restaurants in the third quarter valued at about $59,000.
+Millennium Management LLC bought a new position in Good Times Restaurants in the third quarter valued at about $813,000.
+Diligent Investors LLC bought a new position in Good Times Restaurants in the fourth quarter valued at about $216,000.
+Dorsey Wright & Associates bought a new position in shares of Good Times Restaurants during the fourth quarter worth about $49,000.
+Finally, MTM Investment Management LLC bought a new position in shares of Good Times Restaurants during the fourth quarter worth about $91,000.
 Hedge funds and other institutional investors own 14.97% of the company’s stock.

 Good Times Restaurants Inc, through its subsidiaries, engages in the restaurant business in the United States.
 The company operates and franchises Good Times Burgers & Frozen Custard, an upscale quick-service drive-through dining restaurant; and owns, operates, franchises, and licenses Bad Daddy's Burger Bar, a full-service upscale casual dining restaurant.